 The present era is often regarded as the age of science and technology.
 The world has achieved massive pragmatic progress in many interdisciplinary and multidimensional global health sectors.
 Despite how myriad the advancement is, disability is still a global health issue and major concern across the globe.
 WHO has reported the highest and unprecedented number of disabled populations in the world.
 Over a billion people, around 15% of the world’s population deals with some forms of disability, (WHO, 2018).
-The highest number of people with disabilities are often witnessed in underdeveloped and developing countries.
+The highest number of people with disabilities is often witnessed in underdeveloped and developing countries.
 Likewise, Nepal is no exception.
-According to the census of 2011, 1.94% of the total population of Nepal is reported to have some forms of disability, (Central Bureau of Statistics, 2011).
+According to the census of 2011, 1.94% of the total population of Nepal is reported to have some form of disability, (Central Bureau of Statistics, 2011).
 It is also clear that the in-depth view of the problem is still hidden inside the heap of data.
-People out of fear of being judged, lack of knowledge, disregard and superstitious belief are not reporting the actual data.
+People out of fear of being judged, lack of knowledge, disregard, and superstitious belief are not reporting the actual data.
 In many rural areas, it is still perceived that people with disabilities had committed a terrible crime in their previous life and hence it is seen as a result of the sin of one’s previous life.
 Hence the actual data is high.
 It is even clear that the percentage has rapidly increased in recent years as no official census has taken place since then.

 However, there is a drastic difference between the written laws and the implementation of those existing laws.
 The law guarantees all children with disabilities are entitled to equal education facilities on an equal basis with non-disabled children.
-However, the Flash Report of Department of Education (DOE) 2013-2014 states that only 41.3% of the disabled children are benefitting from the same kind of educational opportunities with non-disabled children, (Arne H. Eide, 2016).
+However, the Flash Report of the Department of Education (DOE) 2013-2014 states that only 41.3% of the disabled children are benefitting from the same kind of educational opportunities as non-disabled children, (Arne H. Eide, 2016).
 Furthermore, the state has even guaranteed health care to a disabled person.
 Nevertheless, the study performed by the Global Observatory for Inclusion has found out only 40% of the person with disabilities have received health facilities, (Lamsal, 2017).
 The local government is unable to identify the person with disabilities in most of the country and hence many of them are deprived of the facility.
-Availability, affordability, and accessibility of the healthcare facilities are not sufficient to the people with disability all over Nepal including my community.
+Availability, affordability, and accessibility of the healthcare facilities are not sufficient for the people with disabilities all over Nepal including my community.
 Furthermore, health workers are not trained enough to deal with cases of disabilities in many cases.
 Likewise, a law enforced by the government has provided a fair chance of employment to disabled people as compared with non-disabled people.
-Yet, the same report depicted that 24 per cent of the disabled person are not entitled to the job which they were capable just because of the abnormalities.
+Yet, the same report depicted that 24 percent of disabled people are not entitled to the job which they were capable of just because of the abnormalities.
 The Act Relating to the Rights of Persons with Disabilities, 2074 (2017) has even mentioned the right against discrimination and has criminalized any acts of discrimination against people with disabilities.
-Surprisingly, 24.2% of the people with disabilities have faced humiliation from their own family, discrimination or abuse particularly when accessing public services.
+Surprisingly, 24.2% of the people with disabilities have faced humiliation from their own family, discrimination, or abuse particularly when accessing public services.

-Concurrently, inaccessible working places, poor access to educational opportunities, inadequate skills development, vocational training and negative stereotypes questioning the abilities of differently-abled persons are the layers of social barriers faced by them in a day to day basis.
+Concurrently, inaccessible working places, poor access to educational opportunities, inadequate skills development, vocational training and negative stereotypes questioning the abilities of differently-abled persons are the layers of social barriers faced by them in a day-to-day basis.

 From the finding section, it is clear that the human rights of people with disabilities are assuredly violated despite the existing laws and legislature.
 No concrete and identifiable achievement have taken place regarding the livelihood of people living with a disability.
 Enforcement and update of the judicial decisions are lacking.
-Laws related to disability and discrimination is feebly enforced.
+Laws related to disability and discrimination are feebly enforced.
 What legal remedies are Nepal taking to ensure social justice to the people victimized by disability, or discrimination is a matter of discussion.
-Health, education, accommodation facilities to those people regardless of their type of disabilities is required which is limited according to the results of the findings.
-People with disabilities are often denied chances to work and fully participate in the society which creates a hurdle in their prosperity and well-being.
-Most of them eventually become poorest of the poor due to the social stigma and discrimination.
+Health, education, accommodation facilities for those people regardless of their type of disabilities are required which is limited according to the results of the findings.
+People with disabilities are often denied chances to work and fully participate in society which creates a hurdle in their prosperity and well-being.
+Most of them eventually become the poorest of the poor due to social stigma and discrimination.
 As we know human rights are universal and are inherent.
 They assert that every people are equally entitled not only to life but to a life of dignity.
 Hence, it is inappropriate to make any sort of discrimination and as a whole human right of people with disability matters a lot.
-Human rights can’t leave people with disability behind.
+Human rights can’t leave people with disabilities behind.